tarikguney/jira-slack-bot/README.md

 This project is a Slack bot that integrates with Jira to manage tasks, bugs, stories, and epics.
 It allows users to create and manage tickets directly from Slack.

+## Sample Slack Conversation

+> The following is an example of a conversation between two users in Slack using the bot and how they can create a bug ticket:

+**John**: Hey Jane, I've noticed an issue with the login functionality.
+It seems to be failing when I try to login with my credentials.

+**Jane**: That's strange, John.
+I just tested it and it seems to be working fine for me.
+Can you provide more details about the issue?

+**John**: Sure, I'm getting a "Invalid Credentials" error even though I'm entering the correct username and password.

+**Jane**: That's definitely not expected.
+Let's create a bug for this.

+**Jane**: `!bug Login functionality failing with valid credentials`

+**SlackBot**: Bug ticket created with title "Login functionality failing with valid credentials".
+You can view the ticket [here](https://jira.example.com/browse/BUG-1234).

 ## Features

 The bot supports the following commands: